 Addictions Counseling - Faculty

-Terry Forrest, M.A., is a licensed Professional Counselor and a licensed Marriage and Family Therapist.
+Terry Forrest, MA, is a licensed Professional Counselor and a licensed Marriage and Family Therapist.
 He has worked to improve the lives of individuals, couples and families for more than 30 years and has specialized in addiction treatment for the past 23 years.
-In addition to working with clients with diverse backgrounds, Terry has served as clinical supervisor, Program Manager for men’s residential treatment and detoxification services and currently serves as the Director of Professional Services for De Paul Treatment Centers here in Portland.
-In this position, Terry has the primary responsibility for quality assurance in the delivery of treatment services for those struggling with substance use disorders and process additions.
-For the past five years Terry has taught Addictions Counseling at Western Seminary in Portland.
+In addition to working with clients with diverse backgrounds, Terry has served as clinical supervisor and program manager for men’s residential treatment and detoxification services and currently serves as the Director of Professional Services for De Paul Treatment Centers here in Portland.
+In this position, Terry has the primary responsibility for quality assurance in the delivery of treatment services for those struggling with substance use disorders and process addictions.
+For the past several years Terry has taught Addictions Counseling at Western Seminary in Portland.
 He is recognized by the International Board of Christian Counselors as a Board Certified Professional Christian Counselor.

-Stephen Keeley, MS CADCIII CGACII, was born and raised in Philadelphia, PA and earned a B.A. in Psychology at the University of Richmond (VA).
+Stephen Keeley, MS, CADCIII, CGACII, was born and raised in Philadelphia, PA and earned a B.A. in Psychology at the University of Richmond (VA).
 He moved to Portland, OR in 2001 and worked as a substance abuse counselor in the Multnomah and Washington County Drug Courts for about 5 years, when he decided go to graduate school and study family counseling.
-He received an M.S. in Counselor Education from Portland State University in 2008, and has since been working full-time as a problem gambling counselor for Volunteers of America.
+He received an M.S. in Counselor Education from Portland State University in 2008, and worked as a problem gambling counselor for Volunteers of America, and is currently in private practice.
 Stephen enjoys counseling those with gambling problems and their families, and has provided several trainings on working with couples and families in which one or more members suffers from an addiction.